CONGRATULATIONS ON YOUR NEW BERNER PUPPY!

 - TRAINING: Socialize!
 Socialize!
 Socialize!
 Expose them to everything and everyone.
 From day one, do not accept behavior you do not wish to deal with when they are bigger - training starts the moment you bring your pup home.
 Hyper-vigilance and consistency are your friend!

-- TOYS: Your puppy has been playing with full sized tennis balls and LARGE rawhide retriever rolls (Brand name: Cadet – can be found on Amazon or sometimes Costco.)
-Choose products made in the USA, when possible, and avoid products that come from China - there have been many recalls due to severe reactions and deaths from chemicals/toxins found in products from this area.
+- TOYS: Your puppy has been playing with full sized tennis balls and LARGE (8"-10") rawhide retriever rolls (found on Amazon or sometimes Costco.)
+Choose all natural products, when possible, and avoid products that come from China - there have been many recalls due to severe reactions and deaths from chemicals/toxins found in products from this area.
 Please do your research!